 According to Rivian, pricing for the R1S will begin at AU$89,619.
 This mid-range cost puts it within striking distance of the Jeep Grand Cherokee SRT and the Range Rover Sport.

-This also allows Rivian to significantly undercut the estimated price tag for Tesla’s upcoming Model Y. The company is already accepting pre-orders with a $1,000 down payment.
+This pricing also allows Rivian to significantly undercut the estimated price tag for Tesla’s upcoming Model Y. The company is already accepting pre-orders with a $1,000 down payment.

 The Jaguar Land Rover Versus the R1S SUV

-But does the R1S really represent a Range Rover killer?
+But does the R1S represent a Range Rover killer?
 To put this in perspective, let’s take a look at Jaguar Land Rover’s iPace, the company’s first fully electric vehicle.

 The debut of the iPace, an SUV-style vehicle, continues to receive rave reviews.
 What’s more, its more affordable price (starting at AU$97,206) places it AU$14,063 below Tesla’s cheapest Model X.